 Prior to joining the firm, Nick gained a vast amount of litigation and courtroom experience as an associate in the Houston, Texas office of a well-established regional law firm.

-Nick was recognized as a Texas "Rising Star" in 2020, 2021 and 2022 by Super Lawyers magazine.
+Nick was recognized as a Texas "Rising Star" in 2023 and the three years immediately preceding by Super Lawyers magazine.
 He was also recognized in 2021, 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation by The Best Lawyers in America®.

 Insights View All

 South Texas College of Law J.D.
 (2015) Dean's List

 University of Texas at Austin B.A.
 (2012) Political Science and Government

 U.S. District Court for the Southern District of Texas

 Associated General Contractors, Houston Branch